frame-lang/frame-lang.github.io/_tabs/notation.md

 }
 {% endhighlight %}

 As we can see interface methods do not provide any actual functionality.
-Instead, the interface simply transmits the message and parameters from the outside world to the system's internal state machine.
+Instead, the interface simply transmits the message and parameters from the outside world to the system controller's internal state machine.
 When the machine completes it's activity the interface returns whatever values come back from it on the FrameEvent's return attribute.

 Frame takes advantage of the message alias capability to define a standardized pattern of starting and stopping a system: